 Why Does My Belly Change Shape When I Orgasm?

 An orgasm causes the muscles of your uterus and your abdomen to contract.
 This changes the shape of your belly slightly, leading it to form a pointed or a triangular shape either directly in the middle or slightly off to one side.
-This is completely normal and not dangerous at all.
+This is completely normal and not

 However, intensely painful contractions are usually a warning sign.
 So if you experience these at any given point during your pregnancy, you need to consult with your doctor right away to see if there’s anything you need to be on the lookout for.